 Types of Light Explained

 - Full Sun: Indicates a plant needs the direct, uninterrupted sun for at least six to eight hours a day.
-Many plants labeled full sun really need more than eight hours a day, especially to produce flowers or fruit, but Dahlias are happy with at least six hours.
+Many plants labeled full sun need more than eight hours a day, especially to produce flowers or fruit, but Dahlias are happy with at least six hours.

 Dahlia Light Requirements FAQs: